kumahq/kuma/docs/proposals/multicluster.md

 Kuma Multicluster introduces a centralised mesh control of mutli-cluster deployments, unifying the management of Kubernetes and Universal Kuma Control planes.
 In this mode, the Kuma control plane is split into a central Global entity, and per-cluster
-Local Control planes, which replace the `kuma-cp` as used in Single Cluster mode.
+Remote Control planes, which replace the `kuma-cp` as used in Single Cluster mode.

 ### Installation

-The installation process consists of deploying a single Kuma Global and a Kuma Local Control Planes per cluster.
+The installation process consists of deploying a single Kuma Global and a Kuma Remote Control Planes per cluster.

 We do recommend running the Kuma Global on a dedicated Linux VM (Ubuntu, CentOS or RedHat preferred).
 The installation procedure is as simple as: